Australia's New South Wales reports zero COVID-19 cases, fears remain over missing link

 Chant said the man may have contracted the virus through brief contact with a currently unidentified person who was infectious.

-"So, because of that, we are still concerned that there may be chains of transmission in the community that are yet unrecognised," Chant said.
+“So, because of that, we are still concerned that there may be chains of transmission in the community that are yet unrecognised,” she said.

 More than 5.3 million people living in and around Sydney, Australia’s biggest metropolitan area, have been ordered to wear masks on public transport and at indoor venues, while house gatherings are limited to 20 guests until May 17.

-NSW on Monday opened a mass vaccination hub in Sydney aiming to administer up to 30,000 vaccines every week to ramp up a national vaccination programme that has missed its initial dosage targets.
+NSW on Monday opened a mass vaccination hub in Sydney aiming to administer up to 30,000 vaccines every week to ramp up a national vaccination programme that is behind schedule.

+Australia closed its international border to non-citizens and permanent residents in March 2020.
+Overseas travellers, except from New Zealand, must undergo two weeks of hotel quarantine at their own expense.

+More than 35,000 Australians abroad have registered with the foreign ministry to return home but the country allows only about 5,800 people to enter each week.

-More than 2.65 million total vaccine doses have been administered as of Saturday, far short of the 4 million pledged by the end of March.
+More than 2.65 million vaccine doses had been administered as of Saturday, far short of the 4 million pledged by the end of March.

+Reporting by Renju Jose in Sydney and Sonali Paul in Melbourne; Editing by Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.